-The first four columns of Table 9 report the long run change in the volume of trade (in bn USD), associated with the scenarios discussed above.
+The first four columns of Table 6 report the long run change in the volume of trade (in bn USD), associated with the scenarios discussed above.
 Column (1) presents the long run changes in world trade of agricultural and industrial goods and services compared to the baseline, associated with the three pillars of the negotiation in agriculture and the NAMA.
 The \$US2.6bn increase in trade in services is a pure general equilibrium effect.
-Table 9, column (2) includes limited liberalisation in services.
+Table 6, column (2) includes limited liberalisation in services.
 Again, we observe small general equilibrium effects on trade in goods.
-Column 3 shows the central scenario.
+Table 6, Column (3) shows the central scenario.
 The impact of trade facilitation is shared among agricultural and industrial goods, and general equilibrium effects on trade in services are visible again.
-Columns 4, 5 and 6 must be compared to Column (3).
-Column (4) reports the results for port efficiency.